What is the Mediterranean Diet?

 • Evidence for a decline in depression and anxiety disorders

-• Slow cognitive decline and decrease risk of dementia
+• Slowed cognitive decline and decreased risk of dementia

 • Declines in Type II Diabetes Mellitus